Theodosius I

-During the earlier part of his reign, Theodosius ruled the eastern provinces, while the west was overseen by the emperor Gratian (and nominally with Valentinian II, his young co-emperor).
-In 386, he married Valentinian's sister, Galla, the marriage arranged to consolidate Theodosius' political and military power.
+During the earlier part of his reign, Theodosius ruled the eastern provinces, while the west was overseen by the emperor Gratian (nominally co-ruling with his young brother Valentinian II).
+In 386 an arranged marriage with Valentinian's sister Galla served to consolidate Theodosius's political and military power.
 Theodosius sponsored several measures to improve Constantinople, his capital and main place of residence—notably his expansion of the Forum Tauri, which became the biggest public square known in antiquity.
-Theodosius marched west twice, in 388 and 394, after Gratian and then Valentinian had been killed and replaced by the usurper Magnus Maximus and Eugenius.
-Theodosius's final military victory in September 394 made him ruler of the entire empire; he died however only a few months later and was succeeded by his two young sons (and by that stage co-emperors): Arcadius in the eastern half of the empire and Honorius in the west.
+Theodosius invaded the western empire twice, in 388 against the usurper Magnus Maximus, who had killed Gratian, and in 394 against Eugenius, who had been named emperor after Valentinian died in suspicious circumstances.
+Theodosius's final military victory in September 394 made him ruler of the entire empire, but he died a few months later.
+His two young sons, previously made his co-emperors, jointly succeeded him: Arcadius in the eastern half of the empire and Honorius in the west.

 Theodosius was said to have been a diligent administrator, austere in his habits, merciful, and a devout Christian.
 In the centuries after his death, Theodosius was regarded as a champion of Christian orthodoxy who decisively stamped out paganism; however, modern scholars tend to see this as an interpretation of history by Christian writers more than as an accurate representation of actual history.
 He is fairly credited with presiding over a revival in classical art that some historians have termed a "Theodosian renaissance".
 Although his pacification of the Goths secured peace for the Empire during his lifetime, their status as an autonomous entity within Roman borders caused problems for succeeding emperors.
 Theodosius has also received criticism for defending his own dynastic interests at the cost of two civil wars.
 His two sons proved weak and incapable rulers, and they presided over a period marked by foreign invasions and court intrigues, seriously weakening the empire(s).
-However, the descendants of Theodosius did rule the Roman world for the next six decades, and the east–west division endured—until the fall of the Western Roman Empire in the late 5th century.
+However, the descendants of Theodosius did rule the Roman world for the next six decades, and the east–west division endured until the fall of the Western Roman Empire in the late 5th century.